spacetelescope/jdat_notebooks/jdat_notebooks/README.md

 ### New Notebook Pull Request

 Submission of a new notebook follows the git Pull Request workflow.
 This is not described in detail here because more details are in the [STScI git workflow style guide](https://github.com/spacetelescope/style-guides/blob/master/guides/git-workflow.md).
 But don't hesitate to reach out for help from other members of the team if you are stuck or aren't sure how it's supposed to work!

 To submit a concept notebook, the author should first fork and clone the notebooks working space repository: https://github.com/spacetelescope/dat_pyinthesky .
-Then for a add the new notebook in a sub-directory of the ``jdat_notebooks`` directory with the name of the notebook (see the repo itself for examples).
+Then add the new notebook in a sub-directory of the ``jdat_notebooks`` directory with the name of the notebook (see the repo itself for examples).
 IMPORTANT: for a concept notebook, also be sure to add the name of the notebook to the ``exclude_notebooks`` file, to prevent the tests from running on the notebook (since it isn't intended to be functional yet anyway).
 Once you've added the notebook to git, push it up to your fork and create a Pull Request (see the procedures document linked above for more detail).

 One of the team members can then merge your Pull Request.
 For concept notebook, nothing more than a cursory review (ensuring just that the notebook is readable and perhaps asking for clarification in a few areas) is necessary for merging.